runeberry/PlayerMadeQuests/README.md

 Download it today: https://www.curseforge.com/wow/addons/pmq

+Want to contribute?
+Check out the [contributing guidelines](docs/contributing.md) for everything you need to know about getting PMQ setup for development.

 ![](docs/img/demo1.png)

 Several demo quests are included to help you learn how to write quests for PMQ.